2017-18 Anti-Slavery & Human Trafficking statement

 - ensuring there is no modern slavery or human trafficking in our supply chains or in any part of our business

 - acting ethically and with integrity in all our business relationships

 - implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place in our supply chains

 - taking appropriate steps to ensure anyone who works for AMP Capital, irrespective of their capacity or location works in an environment in which their fundamental rights and freedoms are respected

 "AMP provides a respectful, diverse and safe workplace which supports the physical and psychological wellbeing of our employees and contractors.
 We believe this is critical to our ability to deliver outstanding results for customers, business partners and shareholders."

-We have in place controls to:
+In respect of our material suppliers, we have in place controls to:

 - identify and assess potential risk areas in our supply chains and in our business